-If the variable ConOut is true the interlock loop in the output connector is enabled and if open, it disables the function of the power supply units.
-The variable ConBNC has the analogous function for the interlock at the BNC connector.
+If the variable ConOut is true, the interlock loop in the output connector is enabled and thus, if the loop is open, it disables the function of the power supply units.
+The variable ConBNC serves the same purpose for the interlock at the BNC connector.
 If both interlock loops are enabled, they both must be closed to enable the function of the power supply units.

-The response to the direct command ( $1\emptyset$ ) contains two Boolean characters (OB) for the variables ConOut and ConBNC, respectively.
+The response to the direct command $(1 \notin)$ contains two Boolean characters (OB) for the variables ConOut and ConBNC, respectively.

-Function COM\HVPSU2D\SetInterlockEnable
+Function COM HVPSU2D SetInterlockEnable